 3. “But, my _______ (insert a person who judges you: principal, co-workers, parents, etc.) will think that I am not doing my job.”

 Truth: You will want to invite as many people as possible into your room.
 Give them the opportunity to see flipped teaching first-hand.
 The transformation of a flipped classroom is magical.
 Everyone is doing something.
 Discipline problems are few and far between.
 You will be managing the learning individually and in small groups.
 Students will not be clinging to you to solve their every problem.
 Welcome your principal, parents, other teachers, etc., into your classroom because, after all, seeing is believing.

 Teacher’s who flip are seen as educational leaders.
 It’s very unlikely that trying out flipped teaching will lead to negative results.
-It’s has been nothing but positive for me.
-This is why I am so excited to share both my methods and those of my colleagues from around the country with teachers through AOE this summer.
-I’d love to see you in class!
+It has been nothing but positive for me and the other art teachers who have given it a try!

 Have you become a leader in your school by trying a new instructional strategy?
 What was it?
 How did it go?